 The best places to shop for an auto loan refinance

 To help you choose the right lender for your refinance, we picked out some of the best places to refinance a car online.
-We started by analyzing more than 450,000 auto refinance applications for 17 lenders submitted through the LendingTree marketplace.
+We started by analyzing auto refinance applications for 19 lenders submitted through the LendingTree marketplace over a six-month period (June 2019 to November 2019).
 We then compared and selected the top four lenders that 1. consumers were choosing most often and 2. offered the lowest average APR.

 If you are looking to explore your options, LendingTree is a good starting place.
 Its online auto lender marketplace lets you compare up to five lenders side by side.
 You can find lenders that offer loans with APRs starting at 3.99% for New car financing.
 Motorcycle and RV financing and refinancing are available as well.
 People of all credit scores may apply.
 After completing a short online form, you may be able to see real interest rates and find out if you prequalify for any offers instantly.